 Sydney superstar Josh Kelly also set a record pace for the 3km time trial, recording a time of 9 minutes and 32 seconds in 2013.

 Billy Hartung has held the combine record since his stunning feat in 2013, with the beep test having been scrapped four years later.

 Hartung's score of reaching level 16.06 sits above Schoenfeld's effort of 16.02, while Dog

 Caleb Daniel, Saint Bradley Hill and the aforementioned Hiscox all managed to reach 16.01.

 MELBOURNE, AUSTRALIA - JULY 28: Billy Hartung of the Hawks in action during the 2017 AFL round 19 match between the Hawthorn Hawks and the Sydney Swans at the Melbourne Cricket Ground on July 28, 2017 in Melbourne, Australia.
 (Photo by Michael Willson/AFL Media/Getty Images)

 Andrew Brayshaw (2017) - 22.4 shuttles

 Another test that has since been removed from the combine, the yo-yo test took over from the beep test as it was seen as a greater measure for prospects.

-Dockers star Andrew Brayshan holds the record in the 20m sprint interval test, managing to reach 22.4 shuttles.
+Andrew Brayshaw holds the record in the 20m sprint interval test, managing to reach 22.4 shuttles.

 Results per AFL.com